Current Provider: UNUM

 Employees must enroll in this benefit in order to be considered eligible.
 Enrollment information will be sent in the month of the eligible employee’s 6 month anniversary or when their stated regular base salary increases to more than $160,000 and they will have 30 days to complete the enrollment form.
-Employees who decide not to enroll when first eligible may enroll during a future annual open enrollment period; however, they will be required to complete a statement of health and be approved by Unum Provident, the insurer of the LTD plan.
+Employees who decide not to enroll when first eligible may enroll at any time in the future; however, they will be required to complete a statement of health and be approved by Unum Provident, the insurer of the LTD plan.

 FILING A CLAIM